BILLyTheLiTTle/Learning_Android/MultiPlatformApplication/README.md

 - [Modify the `HttpResponse` to your appropriate DTO object dependencies and example](https://ktor.io/docs/serialization-client.html). *Don't forget that you need `implementation("io.ktor:ktor-serialization-kotlinx-json:$ktorVersion")` as well.
 Tt is mentioned in the previous link but I wrote again just to make sure that I will pay attention and avoid pulling my hair out!*

 ### DB documentation (SQLDelight)
+- The DB migration implementation used here is wrong.
+Please see the appropriate at Ch.10 of [Kotlin Multiplatform by Tutorials](https://www.amazon.com/Kotlin-Multiplatform-Tutorials-First-Platforms/dp/1950325628).
 - This [guide](https://kotlinlang.org/docs/multiplatform-mobile-ktor-sqldelight.html#configure-sqldelight-and-implement-cache-logic) shows how to integrate **SQLDelight** into a KMM project.
 It is also a part of the official guide I mentioned at the start of ***Details*** section.
 - As always `Flow`s could be in the game by following this [guide](https://cashapp.github.io/sqldelight/js_sqlite/coroutines/).
 - Last but not least don't forget the [**SQLDelight *plugin***](https://plugins.jetbrains.com/plugin/8191-sqldelight) for the Android Studio to facilitate the whole process.
 It can be installed from the Marketplace of the IDE.